Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Thank you, Rob.
 Here are the highlights from the third quarter all from continuing operations.
 Revenue was $260 million, which represents a new all-time record.
 It was also the first quarter in our company's history to exceed $200 million.
 Growth came primarily from the consumer electronics industry, which increased substantially both year-on-year and sequentially.

-We also saw strong growth in the broad factory automation market excluding consumer electronics where revenue grew well above our long-term target of 20%.
+We also saw strong growth in the broad factory automation market, excluding consumer electronics where revenue grew well above our long-term target of 20%.
 Gross margin was 76%, down 2 percentage points both year-on-year and sequentially.
 This was due primarily to the revenue mix from a material customer in the consumer electronics industry.

 Operating expenses for Q3 were $87 million, representing an increase of 15% on a sequential basis.
 Most of this increase is related to growth initiatives around new product development, sales resources and the implementation of our new ERP system.
 Commissions and bonuses were also higher as a result of our revenue growth.